-Nik was born in Dallas, Texas and raised in Phoenix, Arizona before fleeing west to California at 17.
-He's now an actor and comedian in Los Angeles.
+Nik was born in Dallas, Texas and raised in Phoenix, Arizona before fleeing west to California.
+He's now an overly self-serious actor and comedian in Los Angeles.

-Nik plays Zahid on Netflix's new original series, Atypical, created by Robia Rashid.
-He will soon appear in the Ben Stiller-produced Netflix film, Alex Strangelove, written and directed by Craig Johnson, and in Joshua Leonard’s indie film, Behold My Heart, opposite Marisa Tomei and Charlie Plummer.
-He's most recently appeared in Comedy Central's Idiotsitter, HBO's The Comeback, FreeForm's Kevin From Work, NBC's The Player, Kasra Farhani's The Good Neighbor, and in a variety of only somewhat embarrassing national commercials.
+Nik currently plays Zahid on Netflix's new original series, Atypical, created by Robia Rashid.
+He will soon appear in the Ben Stiller-produced Netflix comedy, Alex Strangelove, in Joshua Leonard’s indie drama, Behold My Heart, and Sony's upcoming thriller, The Maze.
+He's most recently appeared on Comedy Central's Idiotsitter, HBO's The Comeback, FreeForm's Kevin From Work, NBC's The Player, some indie films, and in a variety of only somewhat embarrassing national commercials.

 Nik is also currently a graphic designer and producer with Art Not War, a cultural impact and PR firm.
-During the incredibly depressing 2016 election season, Nik was as an Associate Producer at MoveOn.org, where he produced videos, graphics, and live events targeting millennial voters (see: a national stand-up comedy tour Laughter Trumps Hate; a get-out-the-vote PSA called "Millennials Against Trump;" and a sketch starring Gaby Hoffmann called "Cash or SuperPAC?").
+During the collective trauma that was the 2016 presidential election, Nik was as an Associate Producer at MoveOn.org, where he produced videos, graphics, and live events targeting millennial voters, including a national stand-up comedy tour Laughter Trumps Hate; a get-out-the-vote PSA called "Millennials Against Trump;" and a sketch starring Gaby Hoffmann called "Cash or SuperPAC?"
 He also interned on Elizabeth Warren's 2012 Senate campaign and consulted for Alicia Keys' HIV/AIDS awareness initiative at RALLY, among other activist-y things.